-I moved from Cheshire to Tenterden in 2017 and became a Co-opted governor at Tenterden Primary Federation in 2018 and later a Foundation Governor.
-In Cheshire I served as a Community then a Co-opted Governor at my local C of E Infant Junior School, Tushingham With Grindley C of E Primary School for four years, guiding in its transition towards a small federation of schools.
+I moved from Cheshire to Tenterden in 2017 and became a Co-opted governor at Tenterden Primary Federation in 2018, In Cheshire I served as a Community then a Co-opted Governor at my local C of E Infant Junior School, Tushingham with Grindley C of E Primary School for four years, guiding in its transition towards a small federation of schools.

-The experiences acquired whilst working as a governor in Cheshire and for the Cheshire Library Services I am keen to both use and develop as a governor at TPF.
+The experiences acquired whilst working as a governor in Cheshire, for Cheshire Library Services and the National Trust, I am keen to both use and develop as a governor at TPF.

 I have lived in Tenterden since 2007 with my husband and three children.
 My eldest child began at TPF in 2010, I currently have two children at the Junior School.
 I was Chair of TePTA for 2 years prior to becoming a governor, this gave me an insight into how the school is run and gave me the passion to continue to serve the school community as a parent governor since November 2018.